 Pottery Barn Kids

 Paint: Thybony Jade Jewel (it's a local paint store brand, so I doubt it will be nationally available)

-• Memory Board, Valance, Crib Skirt: DIY
+• Memory Board, Valance, Crib Skirt

 Thanks, Jurgita and Vlad!